Student Spotlight: Megan DeAngelis

 Associate in General Studies

-It wasn’t too many years ago that Megan DeAngelis, now a graduate of College of DuPage and a graduate student at Benedictine University, found herself homeless because her husband had abandoned her and her two boys.
+It wasn’t too many years ago that Megan DeAngelis, now a graduate of College of DuPage and Benedictine University, found herself homeless because her husband had abandoned her and her two boys.

-“Although I had a job running a deli at a senior living facility, I didn’t have enough to support my family, and my nearest relatives lived hours away,” said the Naperville resident.
+“Although I had a job running a deli at a senior living facility, I didn’t have enough to support my family, and my nearest relatives lived hours away,” she said.
 “I didn’t have many options.”